EverettArcadia/Kivy-Game/README.md

 # Kivy-Game
-This is a game I created using kivy
+Basic game created with kivy library in Python